-Obviously a dog or cat is far from an inanimate object or owned, but no different in the respect of the danger that a dog poses to the general public if they or their parent is uneducated.
+Obviously, a dog or cat is far from an inanimate object or owned, but no difference in respect of the danger that a dog poses to the general public if they or their parent is uneducated.
 A guardian must take on a great responsibility by being a pet parent and that responsibility and privilege should be regulated.
 By that standard, being a pet parent deserves a greater reason to have licensing for people to earn that privilege.
-Taking care of your pet, sustaining mental, emotional, and physical health and the safety of all who come into contact with your pet are all vital aspects to prove you are sufficiently knowledgeable before you are able to be a guardian for another’s life.
+Taking care of your pet, sustaining mental, emotional, and physical health and the safety of all who come into contact with your pet are all vital aspects to prove you are sufficiently knowledgeable before you can be a guardian for another’s life.
 I would like to jettison the idea that a pet is a right.
 The axiom that your pet is not an inanimate object, but another living, breathing, sentient being and life form must be honored, respected and appreciated.
 We can honor that life form by bestowing the basic privilege status upon being granted this great responsibility.
 Any abdication of that responsibility, unintelligent misuse, mismanagement or abuse, could endanger lives.
-It is my contention that there are deleterious outcomes because pet parenthood is a basic human right and not a privilege.
+I contend that there are deleterious outcomes because pet parenthood is a fundamental human right and not a privilege.
 Perhaps putting the cart before the horse, a more accurate and astute debate would be to first tackle the phrase and legal meaning of pet ownership before moving on to rights and privileges.
 We believe the answer couldn’t be any more lucid.